Tag: leader

 Psalm 25:1-10, Nehemiah 9:26-31, Luke 21:20-24

-“All the Lord’s ways show and truth to those who keep his and decrees.”
+“All the Lord’s ways show faithful and to those who keep his covenant and decrees.”
 (Psalm 25:10)

 “But they were disobedient and rebelled against you.
 They flung your law behind their backs and killed your prophets who warned them.”
 (Nehemiah 9:26)